DaDerpDuck/Seamless-Loading-Screen-Forge/README.md

+This project has been archived and will not see further updates.
+For MC versions 1.20+, see [Minenash's mod](https://www.curseforge.com/minecraft/mc-mods/seamless-loading-screen).

 # Seamless Loading Screen (Forge)

 **Seamless Loading Screen** is a mod that takes a screenshot of the game when you leave a world or server, and displays it when you rejoin it.